Blendify/blender-manual/trunk/blender_docs/manual/editors/sequencer/properties/input.rst

    Used to crop the strip by stretching the image, use ``Top``, ``Left``, ``Bottom``, and ``Right`` to control which part of the image is cropped.
 Trim Duration (hard)
-   Controls at what frame of the input the strip starts at.
+   Controls at what frame the source of the strip starts and ends at.
 Trim Duration (soft)
    Can be used to either extend the strip beyond the end frame by repeating the last frame.
    Or it can be used to shorten the strip, as if you were cropping the end frame.